-SIGVARIS GROUP owners Stefan and Christian Ganzoni have been awarded as “Entrepreneurs Of the Year 2019” in the category Family Business in Switzerland.
+SIGVARIS GROUP owners Stefan und Christian Ganzoni have been awarded as “Entrepreneurs Of the Year 2019” in the category Family Business in Switzerland.

 The Entrepreneur Of The Year™ is highly respected award recognizing the achievements of entrepreneurs.
-The program is run by EY, currently spread to over 70 countries, and was organized for the 22nd time in Switzerland.
+The program is run by EY, currently spread to over 70 countries, and was organized for the 22nd time in Switzerland in current year.
 A total of 45 Swiss entrepreneurs participated in the 2019 competition.
 These 45 companies represent the categories “Services/Trade”, “Emerging Entrepreneur”, “Family Business”, and “Industry/High-tech/Life Sciences”.

 The entrepreneurs went through an intensive process with interviews and company visits, leading up to the announcing and awarding the winners for each of the four categories.